 The day finally arrives…

-You start taking your thyroid medication each and every day hoping to see a change.
+You start taking your thyroid medication each and every day and patiently wait for your symptoms to resolve only to be met with disappointment.

 Instead of having more energy, instead of losing weight, instead of growing your hair back, you experience the exact opposite.